AanZee/conventions/go/README.md

 Before pushing the final update to git, make sure that the fork isn't in use anymore

+We need to investigate, if a vendor option (go mod vendor) is usable.
+(The upcoming 1.13 will have the final module solution.)
+"go mod vendor puts them in a vendor folder inside your project, running go build -mod vendor uses the dependency put in the vendor folder.
+This further isolates the project from the globally installed dependencies."

-## project structure for an API / Web application
+## Project structure for an API / Web application

-main
-- start (explain why)
-- web
+root folder
+- holds various files for building
+/config
+main.go
+/dist
+- where the binary is placed
+/src
+	init.go
+	- bootstrap of the application
+	- only needed for an application (not for a library)
-- helpers
+	- holds the start/stop/init/config
+    /web holds the routing initialization
+    /helpers
-- datamodels
+	- project specific
+	/middlewares (if they exist in the project) /datamodels
-- business (separation of concerns)
+	/business (separation of concerns)
-  - domains (if you have more than one)
-    - handlers
+    	/domain(s)
+            /handlers
-    - queries (if you work with a database)
+            /queries (if you work with a database) /repositories
-    - repositories
-    - services
-    - validators
+            /services
+            /validators

-## Makefile
+##

 Every project must have a makefile.
-(You can look at other projects for an universal working version)
+(You can look at other projects for a universal working version.)

+Depending on the project (Application / Library), there should be a makefile in the root directory with the following functions:
+	update
+	check
+	check2
+	start	(only needed when it's an application) migrate (only needed when a database is used) test
+	test-s
+	test-c
+	test-v
+	modd

 ## Package name